Whisper: Fast Flooding for Low-Power Wireless Networks: : How it works

-\emph{\textbf{\Packet and packlets.}} In \name, a node that needs to send data -- hereafter referred to as the \textit{sender} -- transmits a \textit{\packet} that looks as depicted in Fig.~\ref{fig:packet_format}.
-It consists of several\footnote{While the number $N_{tx}$ of packlets included in a \packet is a configurable parameter, our results show that a default value of $N_{tx}=3$ is sufficient to achieve very high reliability.} \emph{packlets}, whereas a packlet is a piece of message payload that has the structure of an actual IEEE 802.15.4 packet, including preamble, start-of-frame delimiter~(SFD) and footer. \name's \packet thus mimics a train of short, identical packets being sent continuously by the radio, as illustrated in Fig.~\ref{fig:overview_whisper}.
+In \name, a node that needs to send data -- hereafter referred to as the \textit{sender} -- transmits a \emph{\packet}, which looks as depicted in Fig.~\ref{fig:packet_format}.
+It consists of several\footnote{While the number $N_{tx}$ of \packlets included in a \packet is a configurable parameter, our results show that a default value of $N_{tx}=3$ is sufficient to achieve very high reliability.} \emph{\packlets}, whereas a \packlet is a piece of message payload that has the structure of an actual IEEE~802.15.4 packet, including preamble, start-of-frame delimiter~(SFD) and footer. \name's \packet, thus, mimics a train of short, identical packets being sent continuously by the radio, as illustrated in Fig.~\ref{fig:overview_whisper}.

-This is a core difference between \name and, e.g., Glossy \cite{Ferrari11+Glossy}.
-In Glossy, the initiator continuously switches between sending and receiving mode and thus leaves ``gaps'' between two transmissions, as depicted in Fig.~\ref{fig:overview_glossy}.
-The absences of such gaps in \name significantly reduces the chances that a node misses an incoming \packet once it switches its radio on.
+This is a core difference between \name and, e.g., Glossy \cite{Ferrari2011+Glossy}.
+In \glossy\xspace -- and in all protocols that build upon it -- the nodes continuously switch between sending and receiving mode, and thus, leave ``gaps'' between two transmissions, as depicted in Fig.~\ref{fig:overview_glossy}.
+The absence of such gaps significantly increases the speed at which the network flood can propagate and, thus, it reduces the time nodes must keep their radio on.

+It is also worth noting that there exist other techniques, e.g.,~\cite{Lim2017+Competition,Escobar2018+Competition,Ma2018+Competition}, that modified Glossy to make it transmit packets consecutively instead of alternating between reception and transmission.
+These existing approaches, however, still suffer from the existence of the gaps because the radio transceiver must perform the RX/TX turnaround each time after packet transmission completes.
+By embedding \packlets in the payload of a single \packet, \name completely eliminates gaps between consecutive transmissions, because there is no RX/TX turnaround.

+While \name can support payloads of arbitrary length, it is best suited to flood small amounts of data, as we also discuss in Sec.~\ref{subsec:payload_size}.
+Small payloads occur frequently in real scenarios, e.g., when a configuration parameter, which may be coded using just a few bits, must be communicated to all nodes in a network.
+More importantly, \name can be used as a very efficient signaling primitive to, e.g., notify to all nodes in a network that they must stay awake to help forwarding incoming data packets.
+In this scenario, no data or only very little data is actually transmitted and thus a small payload size does not represent a limiting factor.